crivera8/reproducible-research/content/python/_index.md

 weight: 130
 ---

-  I'm a big proponent of the use of multiple programming languages: use different languages for different types of tasks.
+  I'm a big proponent of the use of multiple programming languages- use different languages for different types of tasks.

   Statisticians, in particular, should be proficient in some